rodber/blog/_posts/2021/2021-01-20-monetize-your-chevereto-installation.md

 - 👨🏾‍💻 Monitor abuse
 - 😨 Moderate content

-Freemium is likely to be the most **expensive** thing you can throw.
+Freemium is likely to be the most **expensive** thing you can throw to a software system.

 ### Flat fees